 My son is a high school baseball player with pro aspirations.
 In a sport where competition is fierce and opportunities limited, how do you gain an advantage and get noticed?
 Similarly, in the tech industry, rising to the top as a tech exec requires exceptional talent.
 It’s clear that you earned your position by outshining other candidates with your unique strengths.
 So, it’s evident that you possess remarkable talent.

-Networking is a crucial step towards your success.
 As emphasized in previous blog posts, a mentor plays a pivotal role in your journey.
 Expanding your network with multiple mentors, or individuals willing to advocate for your skills, greatly increases your chances of standing out for higher-level opportunities.

 If your company has a people directory, explore the leadership.
 Note their educational background; alumni from the same school can be a point of connection.
 Look for their roles and skills.
 Identify commonalities to build rapport.
 Remember, the goal is not to ask for a job, but to establish valuable connections.
 Once familiar with their background, reach out via email to introduce yourself and express your interest in meeting.
 Share something you learned during your research, such as “I heard you have a strong focus in this area, which aligns with my interests.
-I would love to learn more about your work.
+I would love to learn more about your work.“

 You can also connect on LinkedIn.
 Look for people in your company and send a personalized invite.
 Get to know their background – LinkedIn usually has more information than the internal site.
 LinkedIn offers the opportunity to explore professionals in positions you aspire to.
 Building a network of executives is valuable for career prospects.
 Longer connections are advantageous, so mention your connection duration when reaching out.
 Request a conversation about their role and opportunities.
 Don’t get discouraged if there’s no immediate response – LinkedIn outreach is common.
 Sincere connections matter.

 In baseball, talented players are abundant.
 While stats may differentiate them, they often appear similar.
-So, how can you catch a coach’s or scout’s attention?
+So, how can you get noticed and catch a coach’s or scout’s attention?
 It’s through the connections you make and leverage.
 As an up-and-coming player, simply seeking attention won’t suffice.
 You need multiple advocates.
 Your network is invaluable, no matter who you are.

 Click here for a post on how to market yourself effectively.